Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 ## Allowed Expenses

-- Speedcubing Canada **must** only reimburse expenses that are reasonable and necessary for running a Speedcubing Canada Supported Event as defined by the [Speedcubing Canada Supported Events Policy](https://www.speedcubingcanada.org/documents/supported-events-policy.pdf).
+- Speedcubing Canada **must** only reimburse expenses that are reasonable and necessary for running Speedcubing Canada Supported Events as defined by the [Speedcubing Canada Supported Events Policy](https://www.speedcubingcanada.org/documents/supported-events-policy.pdf).
   - Speedcubing Canada reserves the right to provide partial reimbursement of an allowed expense if deemed appropriate.
   - Speedcubing Canada reserves the right to deny unnecessary or unreasonable reimbursement requests.
 - Speedcubing Canada **must** only reimburse expenses as is allowed for Canadian not-for-profit corporations.
-- Speedcubing Canada **must** only reimburse Director(s), Officer(s), Member(s) or other individual(s) and/or group(s) who are operating as unpaid volunteers to run a Speedcubing Canada Supported Event.
+- Speedcubing Canada **must** only reimburse Director(s), Officer(s), Member(s) or other individual(s) and/or group(s) who are operating as unpaid volunteers to run Speedcubing Canada Supported Events.

 ### Venues and associated costs

-- Reimbursement requests are allowed to be made for venues used for a Speedcubing Canada Supported Event.
+- Reimbursement requests are allowed to be made for venues used for Speedcubing Canada Supported Events.
 - Expenses covered by this policy include:
   - Venue rental fees
   - Non-refundable damage deposits